-Verify that the cracks are widened to 0.25 inches at the concrete surface (NOTE: Cracks in prestressed concrete beams should NOT be widened).
+Verify that the cracks are widened at the concrete surface to the manufacturer's recommendations (NOTE: Cracks in prestressed concrete beams should NOT be widened).
 A quick-setting sealant must be applied around the injection ports to prevent epoxy resin loss.
 Ensure that defacement of the concrete surface is prevented.
 The Resident Engineer may approve the use of a clear plastic plate with injection ports attached to facilitate placement of the epoxy resin in the crack.
+When sealing cracks underwater, use appropriate cleaning methods as approved by the Engineer.